-wood and timber tissues are highly hierarchical structured materials which are organised as parallel, sub-serial systems;
+• wood and timber tissues are highly hierarchical structured materials which are organised as parallel, sub-serial systems;

-- analogies within natural, technical as well as between natural and technical hierarchies were presented exemplarily; - serial and parallel system actions and effects are inherent in every material, in particular if they are structured hierarchically.
-Together with scaling effects they lead to significant lower strengths of structural material than someone would expect if analysing the molecular strength of material tissues alone; - nature provides an evolutionary optimised material which is outstanding in multifunctionality and in its physical characteristics; - scarce raw materials and limits in costs should consequently be the driving forces to learn from nature and to adopt mechanisms to engineering practice, material and structure design; - it was presented that global scaling trends can be separated into scaling effects between and system effects within hierarchical levels; - it was outlined that realistic numerical modelling including stochastics requires the material characteristics on the element scale as well as the functional description of scale transitions up to the hierarchical level of the analysed system structure adapted to the dimension choosen for finite elements, in particular if continuum mechanical calculations are made.
+- analogies within natural, technical as well as between natural and technical hierarchies were presented exemplarily; - serial and parallel system actions and effects are inherent in every material, in particular if the materials are structured hierarchically.
+Together with scaling effects, system effects lead to significant lower strengths of structural material than someone would expect if analysing the molecular strength of material tissues alone; - with wood and timber nature provides evolutionary optimised materials which are outstanding in multifunctionality and in their physical characteristics; - scarce raw materials and limits in costs should consequently be the driving forces to learn from nature and to adopt mechanisms to engineering practice, material and structure design; - it was presented that global scaling trends can be separated into scaling effects between and system effects within hierarchical levels; - it was outlined that realistic numerical modelling including stochastics requires the material characteristics on the element scale as well as the functional description of scale transitions up to the hierarchical level of the analysed system structure adapted to the dimension choosen for finite elements, in particular if continuum mechanical calculations are made.